cnescatlab/i-CodeCNES/Home.md

 ## Quick analysis
 ### ⚠️ Filename extension
 Analysis on project are based on file extension to attribute the good file to the good analyzer.
-Which mean, it's not required to filter file's extension when launching an anlysis on a project, however it's important (especially in shell) that files that should be analyzed have an appropriate extension.
+Which mean, it's not required to filter file's extension when launching an analysis on a project, however it's important (especially in shell) that files that should be analyzed have an appropriate extension.

 Extension supported by languages:
 * Shell: sh, ksh, bash